koenrane/KR-new-site/content/instrumental-convergence-for-realistic-agent-objectives.md

 where the left set can be permuted two separate ways into the right set (since the zero vector isn't affected by feature permutations).

-But I'm gonna play dumb and walk through to illustrate a more important point about how power-seeking tendencies are guaranteed when featurizations respect the structure of the environment.
+I'm gonna play dumb and walk through to illustrate a more important point about how power-seeking tendencies are guaranteed when featurizations respect the structure of the environment.

 Consider the state $s_\triangle$.
 We permute it to be $s_\bigcirc$ using $\phi$ (because $\phi(s_\triangle)=s_\bigcirc$), and then featurize it to get a feature vector with 1$\bigcirc$ and 0 elsewhere.